Breast cysts

 What you can do

-- Key personal information, including major stresses or recent life changes
+- Key personal information, including major stresses or recent life changes.

-Basic questions to ask your doctor include:
+Basic questions to ask your healthcare professional include:

 - What might be causing my symptoms?